 Updated 1/24/2022: No activity on the New Seasons Market yet, I am pretty sure the city green lighted this one, so not sure when the hammering begins 🙂

 Updated 8/13/2022: New Seasons market is under construction.

 Updated 2/20/23: Building shell is up, store could open this summer.

 This is the former site of the New Heights Church Downtown and a number of other churches and public entities over the last 110 years.
 The building was unreinforced masonry and was in serious disrepair.
 The block is owned by the Lynch Estate and could be ideal for a large scale full block development.
 At just two blocks north of Esther Short Park this is a great location.

 1/30/23: The City is making a move to build their 3rd “Safe Stay” homeless housing center on this block.
 Although I support the Safe Stay program, this is not a good location for it, mainly because it is zoned for high density.
 Safe Stay is a low density development.
 Safe Stay is essentially 20 tiny homes to support homeless transition to traditional housing.
 These Safe Stay locations are also frankly unattractive developments and this block is in an area near the heart of Downtown.
 But it looks like the City will forge ahead so for now this block is unavailable for development.

 Midtown, West 15th and Washington

-This block was in the news last fall when an investor group called 1500 Block Land Investors acquired all the parcels in the block.
+This block was in the news back in 2019 when an investor group called 1500 Block Land Investors acquired all the parcels in the block.
+The block is immediately west of the block listed above with the grocery store proposal.
 This includes several businesses operating that are mostly automotive repair related.
 The investors at the time mentioned they had an intention to erect a 5-6 story mixed use office building.
 It was reported in the Columbian that the businesses would have to move at some point in the next year or so.
 Like I mentioned above, this could be part of a two block tandem for a new Kaiser Hospital complex.